PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/accordion/accordion.md

 ### Disabled

-You can set an accordion in a disabled state by adding the class `puik-accordion--disabled` and the attribute `disabled` to the button:
+You can set an accordion as disabled by adding the `puik-accordion--disabled` class, and the `disabled` attribute to the button:

 ```html{2, 3}
 <div class="puik-accordion-group">